leterDieu/Stellarity-mcoc/wiki/dev/docs/items/armor/hallowed_armor.md

 # Hallowed Armor
 <div class="result foka-infobox-grid" markdown>
 <div markdown class="foka-infobox-text">
-**Hallowed Armor** is a post-Dragon armor set obtained from Treasure Chests in End Cities that provides a tiny bit less defense than <i class="icon-minecraft icon-minecraft-diamond-chestplate"></i>Diamond Armor, but instead boosts one's movement speed and provides a bit of Knockback Resistance.
+**Hallowed Armor** is a post-Dragon armor set obtained from Treasure Chests in End Cities which focuses on boosting evasion and mobility.

-Full set bonus allows for dodging attacks, completely nullifying their damage and knockback.
-Dodging will also make player completely invulnerable for a few seconds.
+Wearing a full set of Hallowed Armor grants a set bonus, which allows for dodging of attacks with a cooldown.

+<br><br>

+[TOC]

 </div>
 <div class="foka-infobox-table">
   	<table id="foka-infobox--item">